 In this paper, I use the unique institutional features in China and rich, disaggregated data to identify this new channel.
 Since the late 1990s, the Chinese government has lifted a series of regulations to liberalize the housing market and to privatize the construction of residential housing.
 In 2002, urban land sales started to open to private real estate developers.
 During the same period, the urban population increased by 90% from 1995 to 2010, in contrast to a mere 10% increase in total population.
 The stimulus for both housing demand and housing supply led to a prolonged housing boom.
 The overall growth in house prices in the past decade was over 10% per annum on a compounded basis (Deng, Gyourko and Wu, 2015).
-Meanwhile, the overall growth in the quantity of residential housing was over 20% per annum2.
+Meanwhile, the overall growth in the quantity of residential housing was over 20% per annum.

-I first show that the raw patterns in the data are consistent with a significant number of better-performing and also larger manufacturing firms diverting their limited resources to the real estate sector.
-In my sample, around 20% of the newly established real estate development businesses were held by existing companies in industries other than real estate or finance3.
-Manufacturing companies that entered the real estate development industry controlled 30% of the total fixed assets in the manufacturing sector and also exhibited higher investment rates, R&D intensities, and productivity levels prior to entry.
-In addition, entering the real estate development sector resulted in a decline in investment, R&D expenditures, and productivity in these manufacturing companies' original businesses.
+I first show that the raw patterns in the data are consistent with better-performing manufacturing firms moving to the real estate sector.
+In my sample, around 20% of the newly established real estate development businesses were held by existing companies in industries other than real estate or finance.
+Companies that entered the real estate sector controlled 30% of the total fixed assets in the manufacturing sector and also exhibited higher investment rates, R&D intensities, and productivity levels prior to entry.
+In addition, I provide causal evidence that entering the real estate sector led to a significant decline in investment rate, R&D intensity, and productivity growth in these companies' original manufacturing businesses.
 This suggests that entrepreneurs redirected their limited resources of physical and human capital to the real estate sector.

-However, the pattern of manufacturing entrepreneurs reallocating their resources is prone to a critical endogeneity challenge: the likelihood of entering the real estate sector is correlated with investment opportunities an entrepreneur has in the manufacturing sector.
-I provide causal evidence that the declines in investment, R&D, and productivity are indeed driven by entry into the real estate
+However, the pattern of manufacturing entrepreneurs moving to real estate is prone to a critical endogeneity challenge: the likelihood of entering the real estate sector is correlated with an entrepreneur's manufacturing investment opportunities.
+I provide causal evidence that the declines in manufacturing investment rate, R&D intensity, and productivity growth are indeed driven by entry into the real estate sector using two different identification strategies.
+The first strategy is an instru-

-2The quantity growth is calculated by the author from an official National Bureau of Statistics publication.
+&lt;sup>2The quantity growth is calculated by the author from an official National Bureau of Statistics publication.

-3A large number of new entrants in the real estate sector also exists in other real estate booms.
+&lt;sup>3A large number of new entrants in the real estate sector also exists in other real estate booms.
 For example, Schmalz, Sraer and Thesmar (2015) document that when France experienced the first wave of their housing boom, over 18% of the newly created businesses in 1998 were construction companies.
 Similarly, Corradin and Popov (2015) find that during the great housing boom in the US, 15.5% of new business owners choose to operate in the construction industry.
 In contrast, the construction industry only accounts for 0.8% of establishments in the US.